Intermediate Finnish Topics – Level A2: A2.1 to A2.2

 Coursebooks that contain A2 level topics generally contain the following content.
 Please note that this is the general tendency.
 Even more so than A1-level books, there is variation in what’s included between different A2-level books.
 My intent is just to give you a basic idea of the biggest themes that you will run into in Finnish textbooks once you have a grasp of the very basics.

 The focus at A2 level shifts away from just knowing plain vocabulary and being able to actually do things with the vocabulary.
 By this I mean that it’s not enough to know some basic illnesses and body part vocabulary anymore at level A2.2.
-You should be able to combine this vocabulary to communicate with your doctor and getting your point across.
+You should be able to combine this vocabulary to communicate with your doctor and get your point across.

 After some attempts at listing just A2 topics, comparing A1 and A2 side by side seemed like the best way to approach this.
 It’s impossible to list everything here.
 People don’t just know things that belong to a specific topic: vocabulary branches out to include the things which are important to you.
 What’s listed below are common topics of chapters in A2-level textbooks.